This exhibition explores printed propaganda textiles over more than two centuries, from the French Revolution to Brexit.

 In place of a permanent display, the Fashion and Textile Museum hosts a diverse programme of temporary exhibitions, displaying a broad range of innovative fashion and textiles from designers and makers around the world.

 Eating and drinking: No food or drink is permitted in the Museum, other than bottled water.
-The Fashion and Textile Museum is located in the heart of fashionable Bermondsey Street, surrounded by award-winning restaurants, cafes and pubs.
-So if you would like to enjoy a meal or a drink before or after your session, check out what’s on offer.
+The Fashion and Textile Museum is located in the heart of Bermondsey Street, surrounded by award-winning restaurants, cafes and pubs.
+So, if you would like to enjoy a meal or a drink before or after your visit, there is plenty to choose from.For more information, check out our plan your visit page or our FAQs.